Davincispencil/DMP_GMM_GMR/README.md

 # DMP_GMM_GMR
 Gaussian Mixture Regression is often used as a trajectory encoding method.
 And it actually gets a really good estimation of trajectory from multiple demonstraion and also has a full covariance matrix for all variables.
-But for estimating a trajectory, it really demands a few demonstrations and can not be generalized, which means that we need to retrain our GMR model, even we only want a slight modification a the previous one.
+But for estimating a trajectory, it really demands a few demonstrations and can not be generalized, which means that we need to retrain our GMR model, even we only want a slight modification on the previous one.

 Dynamic Movement Primitives is kind of simple and useful method for trajectory encoding and generalization.
 By using second-order spring-damp system and non-linear force function, a DMP model can present any non-linear trajectory with only one demonstration.
 Note that in this model, non-linear force function could be learned by LWR or LWPR.